Filip Dagerstål

-Filip Dagerstål (born 1 February 1997) is a Swedish professional footballer who plays as a defensive midfielder or centre-back for Ekstraklasa club Lech Poznań.
-He is also under contract with the Russian club FC Khimki, but the contract is suspended.
+Filip Dagerstål (born 1 February 1997) is a Swedish professional footballer who plays as a defensive midfielder or centre-back.

 Club career

+IFK Norrköping

-Dagerstål, a native of Norrköping began playing in IFK Norrköping at four years old.
-He spent the 2013 season at loan at IF Sylvia making his professional debut for them versus IF Limhamn Bunkeflo coming on in the last minute in a 2-1 victory.
-The following 2014 season he made his debut for IFK Norrköping, appearing twice in that years Allsvenskan.
-He scored his first goal for Norrköping during 2015 against Halmstad BK, and made five more appearances during IFK:s successful run for the Swedish championship in 2015.
+Dagerstål, a native of Norrköping, began training at IFK Norrköping at four years old.
+He spent the 2013 season at loan at IF Sylvia, making his professional debut for them coming on in the last minute in a 2–1 victory over IF Limhamn Bunkeflo.
+In the following 2014 season, he made his senior debut for IFK Norrköping, appearing twice in that year's Allsvenskan.
+He scored his first goal for Norrköping during 2015 against Halmstad BK, and made five more appearances during IFK's successful run for the Swedish championship in 2015.
 Dagerstål himself was however again loaned out to IF Sylvia during the conclusion of the season.
-During the following years he mainly came on as a substitute before stabilizing himself as a starter at the centre back position during the 2019 and 2020 season.
-Following the 2020 season and 132 league appearances for IFK he chose to not renew his contract, and instead pursue a career abroad.
+During the following years, he mainly came on as a substitute before stabilizing himself as a starter at the centre-back position during the 2019 and 2020 seasons.
+Following the 2020 campaign, and 132 league appearances for IFK, he chose to not renew his contract, and instead pursue a career abroad.